 Third parties can provide a Kibana plug-in that does pivot tables

 You can, however, approximate what I was looking for within Kibana, albeit not as a pivot table.
-That is, get the raw data out and use Excel for the pivot table.
+That is, get the raw data out and use Excel for the pivot table part of things.

 Kibana Data Table